+Prereq: Masonry I

+(8512) Masonry I

-Masonry I (8512)Prereq: Proficiency with addition, subtraction, and division with fractions especially related to measuring.Grade 10-1211⁄2 CreditsStudents will esseries a general working knowledge of all esseries of the measure field that include
+Prereq: Proficiency with addition, subtraction, and division with fractions especially related to measuring.

 Students will acquire a general working knowledge of all aspects of the masonry field that includes, brick and black construction, mixing mortar, and using specialty tools.
 Basic foundation and wall construction are emphasized.
 Student projects are used to reinforce masonry skills and principles.
 Students are expected to be proficient in mathematics, measuring, and interpreting information.
 Students will perform physical labor inside and outside.
 The estimated fee for this program may be up to \$70.00 for work clothing and related tools.
 Students are expected to wear appropriate (and approved) clothing and shoes to class.